 - Sleep on your back – Surgeons typically advise patients to sleep on their backs for at least one to six weeks while recovering from closed rhinoplasty.
 This will help keep the swelling more manageable and prevent any pressure to the nose.

 - Keep your head elevated – Place your head on two pillows to keep it elevated to help with swelling.

 - Use a toothbrush with soft bristles – Switch to a soft bristle toothbrush while recovering from closed rhinoplasty to ensure comfort.
 Avoid excessive movement or pressure to the upper lip.

-Our fully accredited and state licensed surgical facility in the Camden Medical Arts Building near Rodeo Drive allows us to provide the best quality care and treatment for rhinoplasty candidates.
+Our fully accredited and state-licensed surgical facility in the Camden Medical Arts Building near Rodeo Drive allows us to provide the best care and treatment for rhinoplasty candidates.
 Our trained staff will provide the support you need for a seamless and successful rhinoplasty.

-Meet with Dr. Deepak Dugar for Closed Rhinoplasty Consultation for any questions or concerns you might have about getting your nose done.
+For any questions or concerns you might have about getting your nose done, get in touch with The Beverly Hills Rhinoplasty Center today.
 You can schedule an appointment here.
 You can also contact us at 310.276.1703 and [email protected] for more information.